-- 14 EFRAG shares the views of stakeholders that amortised cost provides useful and relevant information to users of financial statements about the amount, timing and uncertainty of future cash flows on some financial assets with ESG-linked features. - The Amendments explain what elements of interest are consistent with a basic lending arrangement, in which case contractual cash flows are inconsistent with it and how to assess the contractual cash flows over the life of a financial asset if the nature of a contingent event does not relate directly to changes in basic lending risks and costs. - Applying these amendments will permit entities to classify some of their financial instruments with ESG-linked features at amortised cost which will provide relevant information for these types of instruments to the users of financial statements. - In addition, the new disclosure required by the Amendments will provide users with qualitative and quantitative information about contractual terms that could change the amount of contractual cash flows based on the occurrence (or non-occurrence) of a contingent event that does not relate directly to changes in basic lending risks and costs.
-This information is relevant for their analysis and assessment of an entity's future cash flows as it helps to understand the effect of contractual terms that could change the amount of contractual cash flows.
+- 14 EFRAG shares the views of stakeholders that amortised cost provides useful and relevant information to users of financial statements about the amount, timing and uncertainty of future cash flows on some financial assets with ESG-linked features. - The Amendments provide clarifications of what elements of interest are consistent with a basic lending arrangement, in which case contractual cash flows are inconsistent with it and how to assess the contractual cash flows over the life of a financial asset if the nature of a contingent event does not relate directly to changes in basic lending risks and costs. - Applying theses clarification will permit entities to classify some of their financial instruments with ESG-linked features at amortised cost which will provide relevant information for these types of instruments to the users of financial statements. - In addition, the new disclosure required by the Amendments will provide users with qualitative and quantitative information about contractual terms that could change the amount of contractual cash flows based on the occurrence (or non-occurrence) of a contingent event that does not relate directly to changes in basic lending risks and costs.
+This information is relevant for their analysis and assessment of an entity's future cash flows as it helps to understand the effect of contractual terms that could change the amount of contractual cash flows. - 18 EFRAG's overall assessment is that the Amendments together with its disclosure requirements would result in the provision of relevant information and therefore satisfy the relevance criterion.